Why Utah?

 Graduate Students

-I am looking to recruit 1–2 Ph.D. students to start in Fall 2026.
+I am done looking for students for the 2026 admissions cycle.
+Funding dependent, I will take 1 Ph.D. student to start in Fall 2027.
 If you are interested, please fill out this Google Form before you apply.
 My research interests and general research projects are found on the research page.
 I will email strong applicants to set up a brief Zoom meeting.

 Applicants ideally will have some experience with coding (Python, R, Matlab) and research in environmental science, atmospheric science/chemistry, machine learning, and/or computer science, along with at least some coursework or training in these topics.
 However, there are exceptions to the above as well.
 If you are unable to access the Google Form, please email me (makoto.kelp [at] utah.edu) with 'Prospective Student Ask' in the email subject line.